Why should you even care about yet another online magazine?

 Another outstanding writer with Explore Philly is Jill Love.
 No really, that is her real name and has nothing to do with the iconic Philly Love Statue.
 Keep an eye out for this classically trained dancer who is as sweet as she looks!

-We also are blessed to have a Philadelphia Inquirer alum photographer/writer Lou Perri who somehow manages to be in New Jersey and Philly at the same time covering multiple events.
+We were also blessed to have a Philadelphia Inquirer alum photographer/writer Lou Perri who somehow managed to be in New Jersey and Philly at the same time covering multiple events.

 Our staff is always growing and we’re always looking for positive, creative types with class who are writer/photographers like myself.
 Don’t be shy, always say hi!
 You never know where it may lead you…

 I also feel a very deep-rooted need to give back to the world, thus why I chose Journalism as my major at PSU, I suppose.
 And in that search through some Manayunk friends, I joined Project Sunshine.
-Years later, I became the Philadelphia Chapter Leader to fulfill the child-like wonder inside me.
+Years later, I became the Philadelphia Chapter Leader to fulfill the child-like wonder inside of me.
+Unfortunately due to scoliosis back surgery in 2016, I had to leave my beloved children behind but to a new crew of the Sunshine gang.

 If there is one thing that my Missy taught me is that sometimes life will flow in a way that creates its own path.
 Welcome to mine!
 I hope you enjoy reading it as much as I do living it.